Blog

 5. Focus on hygiene where it matters

 Good hygiene underpins a resilient business.
-Not all controls are equal – some make a disproportionate difference in reducing real risk.
-Organisations should concentrate improvement on those few, while embedding a culture where basic discipline is routine.
+Not all controls are equal - some make a disproportionate difference in reducing risk exposure.
+Organisations should concentrate improvement on those, while embedding a culture where basic discipline is routine.

-Our attack path modelling often shows 20% of controls deliver 80% of the risk reduction.
-Pareto’s principle applies neatly to cyber –a small number of high-value controls make the biggest difference.
+Our attack path modelling often shows a neat application of Pareto's principle, that is to say 20% of controls deliver about 80% of the risk reduction.

 How to bring this principle to life?

-Identify which hygiene controls drive the largest loss-reduction and ensure they are continuously maintained.
-These high-leverage hygiene controls are often the top-ranked items in cost-benefit analysis and keep you within appetite day-to-day.
+Identify which hygiene controls drive the largest risk reduction and ensure they are continuously maintained.
+These high-leverage controls are often the top-ranked items in cost-benefit analysis and help keep you within appetite day-to-day.

 Where to begin